Hills (store): Takeover and acquisition by Ames

 Former Hills location (left) at Northern Lights Shopping Center in Economy, Pennsylvania in 2014.
 Like many former Hills locations, it has been vacant since Ames' liquidation in 2002.

-CEO Michael Bozic resigned, along with most of the senior executives, July 5, 1995, ending a tumultuous two-year siege for control of the regional discounter by Dickstein Partners, Hills' largest stockholder.
+CEO Michael Bozic resigned, along with most of the senior executives, July 5, 1995, ending a tumultuous two-year battle for control of the regional discounter by Dickstein Partners, Hills' largest stockholder.
 Bozic was replaced by Jack Smailes, formerly the company's executive VP, GMM.

 Dickstein resigned his post February 8, 1996, replaced as chairman by Chaim Edelstein, a former chairman of A&S Department Stores.
 Dickstein's resignation as chairman was joined by that of Jack Smailes, president and CEO, who was replaced by Gregory Raven, who formerly served as chief financial officer of Revco.
 The 164-unit discounter then announced it would seek to acquire other regional discounters in the quest to become a larger, stronger operator.

 It was a difficult two years for Greg Raven and Hills.
 Completely new systems were instituted.
 "We're taking every system we have and throwing them away," Raven said.
 The new focus would be on merchandising systems, new financial systems, human resources, payroll, payables and eventually a new warehouse management system.
 A reset of the hardlines section was completed, which included lopping off 4 ft. from the end of the gondola runs to create a power aisle with pallet presentations of "good values."